imrafaelmerino/vertx-effect/docs/README.md

 ## <a name="persistendata"><a/>How persistent data structures makes a different working with actors

 **Every type that can be sent across the event bus has an associated MessageCodec**.
-Go to package _io.vertx.core.eventbus.impl.codecs_ to check out what types Vertx supports.
+Go to the package _io.vertx.core.eventbus.impl.codecs_ to check out what types Vertx supports.
 The Json implemented in Vertx with **Jackson** has the codec _JsonObjectMessageCodec_.

-When a Verticle sends a message to the event bus, Vertx intercepts that message and calls the _transform_ method of its codec.
-Since the Json from **Jackson** is not immutable at all, the _transform_ method has to make a copy of the message before sending it to the event bus:
+When a Verticle sends a message to the event bus, **Vertx intercepts that message and calls the _transform_ method of its codec**.
+Since **Jackson** is not immutable at all, the _transform_ method of _JsonObjectMessageCodec_
+has to make a copy of the message before sending it to the event bus:

 ```java
 // Vertx impl